everywhere-computer/docs/src/content/docs/everycli/index.md

 This relies on [ComponentizeJS](https://github.com/bytecodealliance/ComponentizeJS):

-> Provides a Mozilla SpiderMonkey embedding that takes as input a JavaScript source file and a WebAssembly Component using the [WIT format](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md), and outputs a [WebAssembly Component](https://github.com/WebAssembly/component-model) binary with the same interface.
+> Provides a Mozilla SpiderMonkey embedding that takes as input a TypeScript source file and a WebAssembly Component using the [WIT format](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md), and outputs a [WebAssembly Component](https://github.com/WebAssembly/component-model) binary with the same interface.

 :::note
 We're using this as part of the Wasmtime runtime we use for Homestar.
 Components and WIT are evolving rapidly.
 These functions each embed an entire Spidermonkey instance, so will be slower than functions written in Rust and compiled to Wasm.